-One of a string of attractive villages along the banks of the West River, Townshend embodies the Vermont ideal of a lovely town green presided over by a gracefully proportioned church spire.
+One of a string of attractive villages along the banks of the West River, Townshend embodies the Vermont ideal of a lush town green presided over by a gracefully proportioned church spire.
 The spire belongs to the 1790 Congregational Meeting House, one of the state's oldest houses of worship.
 North on Route 30 is the Scott Bridge, the state's longest single-span covered bridge.
-It makes for a pretty photo although it is closed to foot and vehicle traffic.
+It makes for a pretty photo, though it's in a state of disrepair and therefore closed to foot and vehicle traffic.

 Looking back on eight decades on making travel history.More